 The Supervisory Board is a collegial body that protects the rights of depositors, other creditors and shareholders of the Bank and, within the competence defined by the legislation and the Bank's Charter, controls the activities of the Bank's Management Board.
 The Supervisory Board does not participate in the current management of the Bank.
 The Supervisory Board monitors the activities of the Bank's Management Board, compliance with the Charter and any other relevant Regulations.
 In this regard, the Supervisory Board has the right to verify the accounting data and the implementation of any managerial functions in the Bank.
 The Supervisory Board reviews the annual financial statements, including profit sharing proposals and the Annual Report of the Management Board, and submits its comments thereon for consideration by the General Meeting.
-The Supervisory Board of the Bank forms committees (Audit Committee, Risk Management Committee, and Remuneration and Appointments Committee) from among the members of the Supervisory Board for preliminary study and preparation for consideration by the Supervisory Board of supervisory Board for preliminary study and preparation for consideration by the Supervisory Board reports to the General Meeting on its activities.
+The Supervisory Board of the Bank forms committees (Audit Committee, Risk Management Committee, and Remuneration and Appointments Committee) from among the members of the Supervisory Board for preliminary study and preparation for consideration by the Supervisory Board of issues falling within the competence of the Supervisory Board.
+At the end of the year, the Supervisory Board reports to the General Meeting on its activities.